-If a licensed physician or nurse practitioner, or licensed midwife caring for a pregnant student certifies in writing that the student has a health condition which is a valid contraindication to receiving a specific vaccine, then a permanent or temporary (for resolvable conditions such as pregnancy) exemption may be granted.
-This statement must specify those immunizations which may be detrimental and the length of time they may be detrimental.
-Provisions need to be made to review records of temporarily exempted persons periodically to see if contraindications still exist.
-In the event of an outbreak, medically exempt individuals should be protected from exposure.
-This may include exclusion from classes or campus.
+If a licensed physician, physician assistant, or nurse practitioner, or licensed midwife caring for a pregnant student, certifies in writing that the student has a health condition which is a valid contraindication to receiving a specific vaccine, then a permanent or temporary (for resolvable conditions such as pregnancy) exemption from the immunization requirements may be granted by the University.
+The certification must specify those immunizations which may be detrimental and the length of time they may be detrimental.
+In the event of an outbreak of measles, mumps or rubella, medically exempt individuals may be excluded from classes and other curricular and extracurricular events, University housing, and/or campus in order to protect them from exposure.
 Religious Exemption

-A student may be exempt from vaccination if, in the opinion of the institution, that student or student's parent(s) or guardian of those less than 18 years old holds genuine and sincere religious beliefs which are contrary to the practice of immunization.
-The student requesting exemption may or may not be a member of an established religious organization.
-Requests for exemptions must be written and signed by the student if 18 years of age or older, or parent(s), or guardian if under the age of 18.
-The institution may require supporting documents.
-It is not required that a religious exemption statement be notarized.
-In the event of an outbreak, religious exempt individuals should be protected from exposure.
-This may include exclusion from classes or campus.
+A student may be exempt from vaccination if, in the opinion of the University, the student or the parent or guardian of a student less than eighteen years old holds genuine and sincere religious beliefs which are contrary to the practice of immunization.
+The student requesting exemption from the immunization requirements may or may not be a member of an established religious organization.
+Requests for exemptions must be in writing and signed by the student if eighteen years of age or older, or the student's parent or guardian if the student is under eighteen.
+The University may, in its sole discretion, require documents that support the request for a religious exemption.
+In the event of an outbreak of measles, mumps or rubella, religiously exempt individuals may be excluded from classes and other curricular and extracurricular events, University housing, and/or campus in order to protect them from exposure.